EdTosoy/Domicile-Project/README.md

   DOMICILE
 </h1>
 <p align="center">
   Showcase-like Website for Luxurious Class Hotel named DOMICILE, it informs the users and  encourages to book rooms in there hotel.
-It is build with HTML5, SCSS(CSS), JavaScript, Firebase, Parcel as bundler, and Scroll Out for  scroll animations.
+It is built with HTML5, SCSS(CSS), JavaScript, Firebase, Parcel as bundler, and Scroll Out for  scroll animations.
 </p>

 ![demo](https://raw.githubusercontent.com/EdTosoy/Domicile-Project/master/src/img/Demo.png)